ircv3/ircv3-specifications/extensions/chathistory.md

     @draft/label=ID draftCHATHISTORY <target> timestamp=<timestamp> +draft/msgid=<message_id>

 #### Errors and Warnings
-If the server receives a`draft/CHATHISTORY` command with missing parameters, the `ERR_NEEDMOREPARAMS` error code SHOULD be returned.
+If the server receives a`CHATHISTORY` command with missing parameters, the `ERR_NEEDMOREPARAMS` error code SHOULD be returned.

 If the number of lines between the `start` and `end` parameters exceeds the `max_message_count`, warn code `MAX_MSG_COUNT_EXCEEDED` SHOULD be returned.
 The command SHOULD continue to be processed as described above.